gfassero/HIERO/lexicon.md

   - Root *'ayin*: *ńot*
   - Root *lu*: *iᵮ*, *ᵰot*

-### The English root “one”
+### Some numbers
-The English root “one” is not compliant with the root-for-root parameter.
-It appears both as an auxiliary and as a standalone root.
-Still, the underlying root can always be distinguished, because each Hebrew root uses a different form of the word, or uses it in a restricted construction.
+The English root “one” is not root unique.
+It appears both as an auxiliary and as representing standalone roots.
+The underlying roots are all root coherent and can always be distinguished, because each Hebrew root uses a different form of the word, or uses it in a restricted construction.
 - Coherent root *'echad*: *one* (x974) and *unit* (x164)
 - Coherent root *`ashtey*, always in the construction “øne and ten,” meaning “eleven”: *øne* (x19)
 - Coherent root *raq*: *only* (x109)